bekk/bekk-christmas/post/css/blending-color-codes-with-mix-blend-modes.md

   - Joakim Gyllenskepp
 ---
 # How does mix-blend-mode work?
-In CSS, blending works similarly, the color of the element with the property mix-blend-mode set will be blended with it’s background color.
+Just like when you mix real colors on a palette, computers can do different computations on two color codes to find a new color!
+Some of you may have played around with this kind of blending in photo editing software where you can apply different effects on photos.
+CSS supports this kind of blending as well with the mix-blend-mode property, which allows us to blend the colors of different elements!

+The color of the element with the property mix-blend-mode set will be blended with it’s background color.
 For example, we could put mix-blend-mode on a text-element above an image to have the text color adjusted according to colors of the background, or we could blend two images together to achieve quite a cool effect.

-Although, blending in CSS is not quite as straightforward as when you mix two colors on a palette.
+Although, blending with a computer is not quite as straightforward as when you mix two colors on a palette.
 There are a heap of different ways to blend colors with computers, in CSS’s mix-blend-mode the method of blending is specified by different [blending modes](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode).
 Lets get on with some examples on how it actually looks like in practice!